LL.M., University of Houston School of Law

 M.P.A., Hubert H. Humphrey Institute of Public Affairs

 In the summer of 2012, Professor Lewis was a visiting researcher at the foundation Brocher in Geneva, Switzerland.
-In the summer of 2013, Professor Lewis was a visiting Scholar at the Institute for Medical Humanities (University of Texas Medical Branch), at The Hasting Center and at Yale University's Interdisciplinary Center for Bioethics.
+In the summer of 2013, Professor Lewis was a visiting scholar at the Institute for Medical Humanities (University of Texas Medical Branch), The Hastings Center, and Yale University's Interdisciplinary Center for Bioethics.
 In December of 2013, Professor Lewis was awarded a Senior Fulbright Specialist Grant to lecture and conduct research at Haifa University and Hebrew University in Israel.

-Professor Lewis writes in the areas of bioethics, environmental, family and inheritance law.
-Professor Lewis has published in the George Mason Law Review, the Cardozo Law Review and the Lewis & Clark Law Review.
-Her most recent article on surrogacy and contract remedies is forthcoming in the St. John's Law Review.
-In July 2012, New York University Press published Professor Lewis' book entitled Papa's Baby: Paternity and Artificial Insemination.
-Professor Lewis' next book entitled Arrogance, Avarice and Anguish: Addressing the Ethical and Legal Consequences of Posthumous Reproduction will be published by Routledge Press.
+Professor Lewis writes in the areas of bioethics, environmental, family, and inheritance law.
+She has published in the George Mason Law Review, Cardozo Law Review, and Lewis & Clark Law Review.
+An article on surrogacy and contract remedies was published in 2013 in St. John's Law Review.
+In 2012, New York University Press published her book titled Papa's Baby: Paternity and Artificial Insemination.
+Her book titled The Ethical and Legal Consequences of Posthumous Reproduction: Arrogance, Avarice and Anguish was published by Routledge Press in 2017.

 Estates & Trusts, Property, Biomedical Ethics